Domination of the rectangular queen's graph: Lower bounds on queen domination numbers

 It follows from \cite{LB} that there are exactly two minimum dominating sets for \q{11}{11}.
-Placing the origin of our coordinate system at board center, these sets are $D = \{ (0, 0)$, $\pm(2, 4)$, $\pm(4, -2) \}$ and the reflection of $D$ across the column $x = 0$.
-So up to equivalence $D$ is the unique minimum dominating set of \href{http://www.sztaki.mta.hu/\%7Ebozoki/queens/11x11_5Q.html}{\q{11}{11}}, consisting of a foursome and a queen at its center.
-This amazing set has an influence on many other values of \gamqq.
+Placing the origin of our coordinate system at board center, these sets are ${\cal D} = \{ (0, 0)$, $\pm(2, 4)$, $\pm(4, -2) \}$ (see Figure 3) and the ref{\kern0pt}lection of ${\cal D}$ across the column $x = 0$.

+So up to equivalence ${\cal D}$ is the unique minimum dominating set of \href{https://www.combinatorics.org/files/v26i4p45/11x11_5Q.html}{\q{11}{11}}, consisting of a foursome and a queen at its center.
+This amazing set has an inf{\kern0pt}luence on many other values of \gamqq.